pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 **Side benefit**: It has been shown that the majority of block verification time is spent validating the Proofs, so there would also be an upside on resource consumption.

 _TODO(olshansky): Collect & provide data showing that the majority of the block space is taken up by proofs._
-_TODO(olshansky): Collect & provide data showing that the majority of block verification._
+_OPTIONAL-TODO(olshansky): Collect & provide data showing that the majority of block verification._

 ## Attack Modelling